jonathansamines/decode-salesforce-signedrequest/README.md

 ## decode-salesforce-signedrequest
-#### A Node.js npm module to decode Salesforce signed-request from Salesforce Canvas
+#### A browser module to decode Salesforce signed-request from Salesforce Canvas

 ### Usage
 This library exports a `signedRequest` object when used as a global, or defines a `signedRequest` module when used along with an AMD compatible loader.